nickbennings/Weather-Forecasting-Directions-Website/README.md

 ## Weather Forecasting & Directions Website

-This is a simple weather forecasting website that allows users to input a city name and retrieve the current weather information using the OpenWeatherMap API.
-Also users can enter a start and end location and get directions using the OpenRouteService API
+This is a simple website that allows users to input a city name and retrieve the current weather information using the OpenWeatherMap API.
+Also users can enter a start and end location and get directions using the OpenRouteService API.

 ### Features
-- Input field to enter a city name
+- Input field to enter a city name for weather data
 - Display of current temperature and weather condition for the entered city
 - Error handling for invalid city names or failed API requests
-- Input field to enter a start and end location
+- Input fields to enter start and end locations for direction data
-- Display of directions from each location
+- Display of directions from the start location to the end location
-- Error handling for invalid city names or failed API requests
+- Error handling for invalid address locations or failed API requests

 ### Usage
 1. Enter the name of a city in the input field.